A Boy and His Dog: Plot

 Downunder has an artificial biosphere complete with forests and underground cities.
 One, named Topeka after the ruins of the city it lies beneath, is fashioned in a surreal mockery of 1950s rural innocence.
-Vic is captured by a four-foot tank robot with claws called "The Sentry" (a 6'4", hefty, grinning android named "Michael" in the film adaptation) built by the ruling council, the Better Business Bureau who ordered the robot to bring Vic to them.
+Vic is captured by a four-foot tank robot with claws called "The Sentry" (a 6'4", brawny, grinning, middle-aged looking cyborg named "Michael" in the film) built by the ruling council, the Better Business Bureau who ordered the robot to bring Vic to them.
 They confess that Quilla June was sent to the surface in order to lure a man to Downunder.
 The population of Topeka is becoming sterile, and the babies that are born are usually female.
 They feel that Vic, despite his crudeness and savage behavior, will be able to reinvigorate that male population.
 Vic is first elated to learn that he is to impregnate the female population, but after a week he grows jaded of his surroundings and plots his escape.

 He asks to impregnate Quilla June first with the intention of retaliating against her for abandoning him, but when they are reunited, their feelings take hold and they plan to escape together.
 Vic uses the fact that Quilla June's father secretly lusts after her as a distraction, incapacitating him and the other elders so they can escape.
 A shootout ensues on the street, with Vic narrowly refraining a frenzied Quilla June from shooting her mother.

 On the surface, Vic and Quilla June discover that Blood is starving and near death, having been attacked by radioactive insects and other "things", and Vic and him now being labeled "undesirables" due to the roverpack they killed at the gym.
 Quilla June tries to convince Vic to leave Blood and take off with her.
 Knowing he will never survive without Blood's guidance and, more importantly, that Blood will not survive without care and food, Vic faces a difficult situation.
 It is implied that he kills his new love and cooks her flesh to save Blood's life.
-The novella ends with Vic haunted by her question as Blood and him resume traveling the next day: "Do you know what love is?" and he concludes, "Sure I know.
+The novella ends with Vic haunted by her question as he and Blood resume traveling the next day: "Do you know what love is?" and he concludes, "Sure I know.
 A boy loves his dog."